-What's the difference between ▲ and ▲?
+What's the difference between A and A?

 These settings indicate the different levels of image quality caused by different compression rates.
-The a setting produces a higher image quality with the same number of pixels.
-Although a produces a slightly lower image quality, this allows more images to be saved to the card.
-Both S2 and S3 have a (Fine) quality.
+The d setting produces a higher image quality with the same number of pixels.
+Although d produces a slightly lower image quality, this allows more images to be saved to the card.
+Both S2 and S3 have d (Fine) quality.